chefinDan/TTT-Language-Interpreter/README.md

   runBadDemo9

 The expected output is:
-  "Error in binding "list": error in expression to be bound.
+  Error in binding "list": error in expression to be bound.
-     Invalid operands to Append to List."
+     Invalid operands to Append to List.